One-instruction set computer: Transport triggered architecture

 The operation performed is defined by the destination memory cell.
 Some cells are specialized in addition, some other in multiplication, etc. So memory cells are not simple store but coupled with an arithmetic logic unit (ALU) setup to perform only one sort of operation with the current value of the cell.
 Some of the cells are control flow instructions to alter the program execution with jumps, conditional execution, subroutines, if-then-else, for-loop, etc...

 A commercial transport triggered architecture microcontroller has been produced called MAXQ, which hides the apparent inconvenience of an OISC by using a "transfer map" that represents all possible destinations for the move instructions.

 Cryptoleq

-Cryptoleq is a language consisting of one eponymous instruction, is capable of performing general-purpose computation on encrypted programs and is a close relative to Subleq.
+Cryptoleq is a language similar to Subleq.
+It consists of one eponymous instruction and is capable of performing general-purpose computation on encrypted programs.
 Cryptoleq works on continuous cells of memory using direct and indirect addressing, and performs two operations O_{1} and O_{2} on three values A, B, and C: